syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 When a merge field is considered as unmerged during mail merge process?

-1.The merge field doesn't have mapping field in data source.
+1.The merge field doesnot have mapping field in data source.

 2.The merge field has mapping field in data source, but the data is null or string.Empty.

 Mail merge operation automatically removes the unmerged merge fields since the default value of ClearFields property is true.

-T> 1.Set ClearFields property as false before the mail merge execution statement.
-If your requirement is to keep the unmerged merge fields in the output document.
+T> 1.Set ClearFields property to false before the mail merge execution statement if your requirement is to keep the unmerged merge fields in the output document.

-T> 2.Modify ClearFields property before each mail merge execution statement, while performing multiple mail merge executions.
-If your requirement is to remove the unmerged merge fields in one mail merge execution and keep the unmerged merge fields in another mail merge execution.
+T> 2.Modify the ClearFields property before each mail merge execution statement while performing multiple mail merge executions if your requirement is to remove the unmerged merge fields in one mail merge execution and keep the unmerged merge fields in another mail merge execution.

-T> 3.Order the mail merge executions with ClearFields property false as first, to avoid removal merge fields that are required for next mail merge execution in the same document.
+T> 3.Order the mail merge executions with the ClearFields property false as first to avoid removal merge fields that are required for next mail merge execution in the same document.

 The following code example shows how to keep the unmerged merge fields in the generated Word document.